pbfrandsen/SPIN_workshop/genome_assembly.md

 We need to install Hifiasm first to assemble the reads of our organisms' genomes.

-We’ll use conda to install hifiasm and create a conda environment to host hifiasm.
+We’ll use conda to install hifiasm and create a conda environment to host hifiasm, using the following command:

 ```bash
 conda install -c bioconda hifiasm
 ```
 Press "y" to install hifiasm.

-You can activate the environment using:
+You can activate the environment with:

 ```bash
 conda activate hifiasm